kashitamang/workshop-organizer/README.md

 ✅ write createParticipant()
 ✅ validate supabse updates and rendering to page
 ✅ write deleteParticipant()
--add event listener to each participant to delete them off page *confirm deletion from supabase and page
+✅ add event listener to each participant to delete them off page ✅ confirm deletion from supabase and page